Learn How to Manage Build Out

 The Business of Fitness

 Having a smaller space and lower build out costs are attractive to the start-up, which is what you are.
 Build-out is also referred to as tenant improvements or TI in lease contract language.
 This is the potential allowance that the landlord will allow you per square foot to manage the improvements made to the interior of your space.
 After your budget is reached, typically the remaining balance is your (the tenant) responsibility.
-This is the case unless of course you negotiate something different on the front end.
+This is the case unless of course, you negotiate something different on the front end.
 Perhaps you would like to roll up the additional improvements costs into the cost of the lease, in essence spreading the additional cost of improvements over the life of the lease and preventing you from having to come out of pocket in the beginning.

 As noted in the introduction article; The Business of Fitness, one of the key points mentioned in planning your fitness facility business deals with the Build Out or Tenant Improvements.
-This is important simply because it relates to the initial investment you will dealing with.
+This is important simply because it relates to the initial investment you will deal with.

 Tenant Improvements (TI) will involve any of the changes made after the possession of the property is taken.
 In many cases, the landlord or building management will provide a tenant allowance when negotiating your lease agreement.
 This is something you should be aware of in the beginning as you move through the negotiation process.
 An alternative to tenant improvement allowances may be presented in the way of free rent.
-A landlord may offer a number of months without having to pay rent or several months at a reduced rent payment.
+A landlord may offer a number of months without having to pay rent or several months at reduced rent payment.

 Negotiating your tenant improvements can be challenging and at times be one of the hardest parts of the lease negotiation.
 Many factors drive the landlord or building owner to be a tough negotiator or relaxed when it comes to improvement allowances.
 These factors include: